achorg/ach2025-website/en/cfp.md

 ACH 2026 proposals will undergo open peer review.
 Names and affiliations of authors will be known to a proposal’s reviewer, while names and affiliations of the reviewer will be known to the authors.
 We are adopting open peer review for several reasons: Lack of consensus about how to anonymize submissions, which leads to proposals that are identifiable; the public nature of digital humanities scholarship, which means that anonymized submissions are not, in fact, guaranteed to be anonymous; and the lack of accountability in anonymous peer review, which can promote incivility in the review process.

 Therefore, our use of open peer review is intended to mitigate the implicit inequities in the anonymous review process.
 We recognize, however, that open peer review raises issues with power dynamics, such as concerns that emerging scholars may have about evaluating an established scholar.
 To address these issues, the Program Committee will carefully and thoughtfully assign reviewers; reviewers will have the right to refuse to review a submission for any reason.
 We also recognize that open peer review could contribute to increased bias.
 To mitigate this risk, we encourage reviewers to evaluate their biases and will provide clear guidance for their role in the review process.
-We remain grateful to DH2020 Program Committee Chairs Laura Estill and Jennifer Guiliano for their work on [open peer review](https://dh2020.adho.org/guidelines/the-open-peer-review-process/), which influenced our approach for DH Unbound 2022, ACH 2023, 2024, 2025, and now 2026\.
+We remain grateful to DH2020 Program Committee Chairs Laura Estill and Jennifer Guiliano for their work on [open peer review](https://dh2020.adho.org/guidelines/the-open-peer-review-process/), which influenced our approach for DH Unbound 2022, ACH 2023, 2024, 2025, and now 2026.

 ### Review Criteria

 Our review criteria reflect the commitment to an expansive understanding of digital humanities and the sociopolitical nature of scholarship:

-20% – Relevance to Conference Focus
+20% – Relevance to Conference Focus\
-The proposal topic is connected to the themes of care, response, and transformation in the field of digital humanities.
+The proposal topic is connected to the themes of care, response, and transformation in the field of digital humanities.\
-20% – Engagement with Relevant Scholarship
+20% – Engagement with Relevant Scholarship\
 The proposal engages explicitly with relevant scholarship and offers context within the current state of the fields in which it engages.
-Formal citations (in the proposal writer’s preferred style) are only required when using direct quotation.
+Formal citations (in the proposal writer’s preferred style) are only required when using direct quotation.\
-20% – Framework and Purpose
+20% – Framework and Purpose\
-The proposal offers a clear theoretical, methodological, or pedagogical framework; concrete statement of purpose; and explicit articulation of the sociopolitical implications of the work.
+The proposal offers a clear theoretical, methodological, or pedagogical framework; concrete statement of purpose; and explicit articulation of the sociopolitical implications of the work.\
-20% – Applicability, Significance, and Value
+20% – Applicability, Significance, and Value\
-The proposal articulates the applicability, significance, and value of the theoretical, methodological, and/or practical contribution to digital humanities generally.
+The proposal articulates the applicability, significance, and value of the theoretical, methodological, and/or practical contribution to digital humanities generally.\
-20% – Overall Recommendation
+20% – Overall Recommendation\
 The proposal is organized effectively and offers a clear articulation of presentation content.

-The review period will begin on February 2 and end by March 15th, 2026\.
+The review period will begin on February 2 and end by March 15th, 2026.

-Notifications about acceptance or rejection are anticipated to go out by April 1, 2026\.
+Notifications about acceptance or rejection are anticipated to go out by April 1, 2026.
 Reviews will also be made available upon notification.

 ### Copyright and Privacy